eclipse-opendut/opendut/doc/src/architecture/restbus-simulation/index.md

 Current implementation state:
   - AXP -> Done
-  - RSIM -> Base implementation done and tested successfully.
+  - RSIM -> Base implementation done and can be used already.
 Have to extend it to handle all types of PDUs and do some more modifications.
   - RSIM API -> Todo